 Ways to Waterproof Under Composite Decking Boards

-Composite Decking Flanges
+Composite Decking Flange

 The gaps between the composite decking allow water to flow easily.
 To waterproof the underside of the composite board, use rubber flanges to fill the gaps.
 Applying flanges on the spaces between the decking will keep water from dripping under the composite decking boards.
-Some flanges are designed to serve as a mini waterway to flow toward the deck edges.
+Some flanges are designed to serve as a mini waterway to flow toward the decking edges.

 Under Deck Ceilings System